donkirkby/chess-kit/docs/journal/index.md

 neighbour's move, and then merged it with Ricochet Robots to make Chess Golf.
 Struggled with the mechanics of automatically adding pieces back to the board and what to do when a colour has no neighbouring pairs.
-Fixed it by adding special moves that can be done any time, but are expensive.
+Fixed it by adding special moves that can be done any time, but are expensive, then decided to add pieces back between rounds, and make a king's move when there are no neighbouring pairs of a colour.

+Breadth-first search could only handle the easy problems, so investigated Monte Carlo tree search.